BankPoolAmsterdam/bankpoolamsterdam.github.io/index.md

 1. Jump bank shots are allowed, and you can use a dedicated jump cue to execute the shot.

+## 10. Illegally Pocketed Balls / Owed Balls

+1. All illegally pocketed or owed balls are spotted, but spotting is delayed until the shooter’s inning ends.
+If you score the last ball remaining on the table but have not yet won the game, any illegally pocketed or owed balls being held for spotting are then spotted at once, and your inning continues.

+## 11. Spotting Forgotten Balls

+1. If both players agree, forgotten balls may be spotted at any time after they are remembered.
+If either player objects to the earlier spotting, then any owed balls are spotted after the end of the next player’s inning.
+However, if there are no balls left on the table and the game has not been won, then all forgotten balls must be spotted immediately.

-## 10. Fouls
+## 12. Fouls

 1. The following are the most common fouls that may occur during a standard game of Bank Pool.
-Committing any of these fouls results in a penalty as described in [Rule 11.
-Foul Penalty](#11-foul-penalty).
+Committing any of these fouls results in a penalty as described in [Rule 13.
+Foul Penalty](#13-foul-penalty).

   - a.
 Pocketing the cue ball;